 Our study also shows that holistic self-care can help us create a world in which care is normalized as a trait of manhood and masculinity.
 So, what’s stopping so many men from embracing it?

 Time demands, economic constraints, racial injustice and societal pressures to adhere to masculine stereotypes are all barriers that can hold men back from self-care.
 As Jadyn, one of our interviewees, states: “Caring for oneself can be seen as a feminine thing.
 And men who [practice holistic self-care] may be laughed about or become shamed.”

-It’s time to support each other and break that cycle together.
+Guys: It’s time to support each other and break generational cycles together.
+But what does it mean to take care of yourself if you’re a man?
 Here are some tips to make holistic self-care part of your everyday routine:

 For the men in our survey, physical self-care is practiced on average 4x a week, while emotional self-care is practiced 3x a week and social connection only 2x a week.
 Experts say finding a better balance is vital.

 “Think of men’s mental health as deeply connected to physical health,” suggests Dr Wizdom Powell.
 “Men should also consider focusing on mental health to demonstrate masculinity.”